wp-plugins/ewww-image-optimizer/readme.txt

 * added: ability to remove individual images from the Optimize More table
 * fixed: Optimize More was using case-insensitive queries for matching paths
 * fixed: Optimize More was unable to record image sizes over 8388607 bytes
+* removed: obsolete jquery 1.9.1 file used for maintaining backwards compatiblity with really old versions of WP

 = 1.7.5 =
 * new version of gifsicle (1.78), for more detail, see http://www.lcdf.org/gifsicle/changes.html